Release date: July 31, 2018

 —Tony Tulathimutte, author of Private Citizens

 "A swift, sensual love about the unraveling of a collegiate relationship and its aftermath.
 Kwon writes gracefully about the spiritual insecurities of millennials."

 —Karan Mahajan, author of The Association of Small Bombs

 A powerful, darkly glittering novel about violence, love, faith, and loss, as a young Korean American woman at an elite American university is drawn into acts of domestic terrorism by a cult tied to North Korea.

 Phoebe Lin and Will Kendall meet their first month at prestigious Edwards University.
 Phoebe is a glamorous girl who doesn’t tell anyone she blames herself for her mother’s recent death.
-Will is a misfit scholarship boy who transfers to Edwards from Bible college, waiting tables to get by in secret.
+Will is a misfit scholarship boy who transfers to Edwards from Bible college, waiting tables to get by.
 What he knows for sure is that he loves Phoebe.

 Grieving and guilt-ridden, Phoebe is increasingly drawn into a religious group—a secretive extremist cult—founded by a charismatic former student, John Leal.
 He has an enigmatic past that involves North Korea and Phoebe’s Korean American family.
 Meanwhile, Will struggles to confront the fundamentalism he’s tried to escape, and the obsession consuming the one he loves.
 When the group bombs several buildings in the name of faith, killing five people, Phoebe disappears.
 Will devotes himself to finding her, tilting into obsession himself, seeking answers to what happened to Phoebe and if she could have been responsible for this violent act.